 After completion of the program, Scholars will have a strong working knowledge of service learning and will have the tools needed for course development.
 Below is the Scholars expectations of Scholars and program topics.

 The University of New Haven is pleased to announce our Service-Learning Scholars!
-Congratulations to Amanda Bozack, Katherine Brown, Dale Finn, Mario Gaboury, Teal Mercer, Mary Miller, Lynn Monahan, Fadia Narchet, Marty O'Connor, Ismail Orabi, Renee Prajer, Nancy Savage, and Christy Somerville!
+Congratulations to Amanda Bozack, Katherine Brown, Dale Finn, Mario Gaboury, Mary Miller, Lynn Monahan, Fadia Narchet, Marty O'Connor, Ismail Orabi, Renee Prajer, Nancy Savage, and Christy Somerville!

 Expectations of Scholars